Being a girl comes with some pretty great perks… high heels, lipstick, lingerie – and bras, in particular.

 6. DO replace your bra when it’s time

 If you take care of your bra, it should last a good while.
 However, keep in mind that bras do have a limited life span.
-(An average of 6-12 months if you wear it regularly.)
-Here are signs your bra needs to be replaced:
+(Expect an average of 6-12 months if you wear it regularly.)
+Here are signs that your bra needs to be replaced:

 - The bra straps are stretched out.